-for testing, or rc
+dev for development, test for testing, or rc for release candidates.

 Understanding labels

-to effectively “hide” a package or package version from conda’s default search and install behavior.
+By default, conda only finds packages labeledmain.
+If you don’t specify a label when uploading, your package automatically gets the main label.
+However, you can use other labels such as dev, test, or any-custom-label to effectively “hide” a package or package version from conda’s default search and install behavior.
 Users can still access the labeled package on Anaconda.org but must explicitly specify the label to find and install the package with conda.

 Anaconda.org web URLs use

-(plural) while conda commands use /label
+/labels (plural) while conda commands use /label (singular).travis:

-Web Interface | Conda Command | What it contains |
+| Web Interface | Conda Command | What it contains |

 anaconda.org/travis | conda install --channel travis <PACKAGE> | Default packages (main label only) |